-The Complex Tax considerations for UK entrepreneurs working in the United States
+Complex Tax considerations for UK entrepreneurs working in the US

 Post Brexit global trading is likely to be a large part of many entrepreneur’s growth plans for their business and the US is understandably often a market being considered for expansion into.